DIGITAL SUMMIT | AI in HR 2026 | From people insight to business impact || SAVE YOUR SEAT

 • Internal and external benchmarks for comparison

-• Manager enablement, including guided conversations and automated, personalized presentations
+• Manager enablement, including guided conversations and automated, personalised presentations

 • Recommended actions and integrated learning content for action planning